nychealth/coronavirus-data/README.md

 #### Reportable disease surveillance

 The Health Department receives electronic laboratory reports for a number of infectious diseases, including COVID-19, as required by law in the [NYC Health Code](https://www1.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page).
-When a specimen is collected from a patient for SARS-CoV-2 laboratory testing, the laboratory must report all results, whether positive, negative, or inconclusive, to the Health Department.
+When a specimen is collected from a patient for SARS-CoV-2 laboratory testing, the laboratory must report all results to the Health Department.
+As of May 11, 2023, labs are only required to submit positive diagnostic SARS-CoV-2 test results to the Health Department.
 Limited demographic information on the person being tested is reported to the Health Department, including name, address, and date of birth.

 ## Laboratory testing
 ### Types of COVID-19 laboratory tests